MSc Food Security Applicant Page

-- Our interdisciplinary programme will provide you with knowledge and problem-solving skills on the broad topic of food security.
+Our interdisciplinary MSc will provide you with knowledge and problem-solving skills on the broad topic of food security.
+You will receive training in quantitative and qualitative data analysis techniques to help you understand and measure the effect of the drivers of food insecurity, and provide solutions.

 Pre-arrival reading list